mAdrls/PRODIGY_WD_03/README.md

 ## 🔹 Features
 ✅ Two-player mode (X vs O).
-✅ Detects winner or draw
+✅ Detects winner or draw.
 ✅ Reset button to restart the game
 ✅ Responsive and user-friendly design